...

 Source: Relationship One

-By analyzing metrics like open rates, click-through rates, bounce rates, and conversion rates, marketers can gauge the effectiveness of their email campaigns.
+The usual metrics to analyze in the case of emails are open rates, click-through rates, bounce rates, and conversion rates.
 This data reveals which aspects of the email resonate with the audience and which parts might need improvement.
-For example, a low open rate might indicate a less compelling subject line.
+For example, there’s no point in paying too much attention to subject lines if your open rate is fine or even above average, it might be more beneficial to spend your time fixing other issues.

 The best part is, you don’t have to analyze and calculate all this stuff manually.
 Email automation tools like Selzy offer automated A/B tests — the only thing you have to do is set them up and wait.